rec/git/git-without-fear.md

 `git reflog --all` shows everything.
 There it is (almost certainly)!

-(But if you type `git gc` your reflog is erased.
+But if you type `git gc` your reflog is erased.
 Code is tiny.
 Time is precious.
-Never `git gc` unless you really need to.  `git reflog` has options that fry the reflog - beware those also.)
+Never `git gc` unless you really need to.  `git reflog` has options that fry the reflog - beware those also.

-Your commit is in the reflog, so you can relax.
+So your lost commit ID is in the reflog - or you found the commit message it in the terminal.
 How to get it back?

-Wait a bit and I'll show you.
-But first:
+## 3. How to restore any commit ID to a new branch

+Suppose you have found some `<commit-id>` from the reflog, or just from scrolling back in your terminal.

+To create a new branch `<branch>` containing `<commit-id>`:

+    git switch -c <branch> <commit-id>

+    # Or if you have an older git version
+    git checkout -b <branch> <commit-id>

+For example, `git switch -c working 985a61d` creates a new branch named `working` with commit ID `985a61d`.

-2. If you don't ever commit your code, it can simply vanish like the morning dew
+## 4. If you don't ever commit your code, it can simply vanish like the morning dew

-Now, git is quite careful here.
+Git is fairly careful.
 In normal operation, it's fairly hard to overwrite your uncommitted changes.
 But emergencies and mistakes happen.

+ But `git reset` is the atom bomb of git.
+You can easily overwrite uncommitted work with it if you aren't careful.

 You can avoid this in two easy ways: lots of tiny commits, and liberal use of `git stash`.

 3. Use `git stash` as your trash